Updated on September 9th, 2022 at 05:14 pm

 - Possession of marijuana

-- Driving with objects suspended on the rearview mirror
+- Driving with objects suspended from the rearview mirror

-In addition to this, according to the recent changes:
+In addition to this, the new law affects the following changes:

-- No evidence arising from a stop now unlawful shall be admissible in any trial, hearing, or other proceedings.
+- No evidence arising from a police traffic stop that’s now unlawful is admissible in court.

 - Localities are also prohibited from making a secondary offense a primary offense in their ordinances.

-- The law now prohibits law enforcement from stopping anyone pursuant to a local ordinance involving ownership or maintenance of a vehicle unless such violation is a jailable offense.
+- The law now prohibits law enforcement from stopping anyone under a local ordinance involving ownership or maintenance of a vehicle unless such a violation is a jailable offense.

-- Police officers can no longer stop pedestrians for jaywalking or entering a highway where the pedestrians cannot be seen.
+- Police officers can no longer stop pedestrians from jaywalking or entering a highway where pedestrians cannot be seen.

-- Police are also prevented from stopping a car for expired inspection or registration stickers until the first day of the fourth month after the sticker has expired.
+- Police are also prevented from stopping a car for an expired inspection or registration sticker until the first day of the fourth month after the sticker has expired.

-- No evidence discovered or obtained due to an impermissible stop, including that obtained with the person’s consent, is admissible in any trial, hearing, or other proceedings.
+- No evidence obtained or discovered during an unlawful stop, even those obtained with the driver’s consent, is admissible in court.

-The problem with giving power to law enforcement is that there is a tendency to maximize that power to the detriment of the otherwise innocent person.
+The problem with giving power to law enforcement is a tendency to maximize that power to the detriment of the otherwise innocent person.

-Note: not wearing a safety belt for persons over 18 years is now a primary infraction.
+Note: Not wearing a seat belt for persons over 18 years is a primary traffic offense.

 Importance of a Virginia Traffic Lawyer

 With the changes, several infractions were downgraded from primary offenses.
 If you are stopped by an officer and charged with a crime for any of these infractions, you should consult an experienced and qualified traffic ticket attorney.